 Can I Use PayPal to Play Casino Games?

-You should be able to play your favorite online casino games using PayPal, such as slots, roulette, blackjack and more.
+You should be able to play your favorite online casino games using PayPal, such as slots for cash, roulette, blackjack and more.
 There are no restrictions on the types of games you can play and whether or not you can use this web wallet is all down to the online casino.

 So, check in advance to ensure that they offer PayPal as a banking option and then take a look at the games they have available.
-If not, you can always use other methods like Bitcoin for your casino needs.
+If not, you can always try other methods like using Bitcoin for your casino needs.
 You can also get cool bonuses in these sites, so make sure to check your bonus options.

 Can I Use PayPal Gambling Sites on my Mobile?